 Southern Pine Beetle

 The southern pine beetle (SPB) has historically been N.C.’s most significant forest insect pest.
 From 1999 through 2002, SPB killed at least $84 million worth of timber in North Carolina.
 Since then, beetle activity has been relatively low.
 In 2017 and 2018, however, activity picked up with 54 and 53 SPB spots totaling approximately 222 and 2018 acres, respectively, on state and private lands.
 This year, only two small spots of activity were reported with much of the activity documented on federal property in the western part of the state.

 Because of their ability to greatly impact our pines, the NCFS regularly monitors for this insect.
-Each spring, prediction traps are set across the state to asses potential impact from this native pest.
-This year, the NCFS set 39 traps across the state.
-These traps, plus additional traps deployed by the USFS, indicated that low SPB populations should be expected across most of the state, with the exceptions of traps located in the Cheoah Ranger District (Nantahala National Forest), Macon County, Croatan National Forest, and Appalachian Ranger District (Pisgah National Forest).
+Each spring, prediction traps are set across the state to assess potential populations.
+In 2019, the NCFS set 33 SPB prediction traps across the state.
+These traps, plus additional traps deployed by the USFS, indicated that low SPB populations should be expected across most of the state.

 The Southern Pine Beetle Prevention Program, funded through a grant from the U.S. Forest Service, partially reimburses non-industrial private landowners in N.C. for the cost of pre-commercial thinning pine stands.
 This allows remaining trees to grow with less competition, improves the health of remaining trees, and reduces the stand’s susceptibility to SPB.
-Since the program began, over 74,000 acres have been treated through this program.
+Since the program began, over 76,000 acres have been treated.

 Forest Tent Caterpillar

 The forest tent caterpillar is a caterpillar that defoliates bottomland hardwoods.
-In 2018, North Carolina experienced its fourth consecutive year of forest tent caterpillar outbreak.
-Through remote sensing and ground observation, an estimated 272,712 acres was impacted.
+In 2019, North Carolina experienced its fifth consecutive year of forest tent caterpillar outbreak.
+Through aerial survey, an estimated 104,793 acres was impacted.
 Trees recovered by summer and no mortality was observed.